abbylewis/pecan/models/sipnet/README.md

 PEcAn.SIPNET is the PEcAn interface package that enables SIPNET integration with the PEcAn workflow system.
 This package:
 - Converts PEcAn-standard inputs to SIPNET format
 - Manages SIPNET model configuration and execution
-- Processes SIPNET outputs back to PEcAn standards
+- Converts SIPNET outputs to netCDF in PEcAn standard format
 - Enables data assimilation, sensitivity analysis, and ensemble runs

 **Getting Started:**